mrlacey/RapidXamlDev/support.md

 ## Show your support

-These tools available for free because to allow them to be used by as many people as possible.
-They are useful as they can save you time and help you build great software.
+These tools available for free to allow them to be used by as many people as possible.
+They can save you time and help you build great software.
 Price shouldn't be a barrier to making it easier for developers to create fantastic software.

 Whether you have money or not, there are things you can do to help support the ongoing development of these tools.